Roy Heath

 Roy Aubrey Kelvin Heath (13 August 1926 – 14 May 2008) was a Guyanese writer who settled in the UK, where he lived for five decades, working as a schoolteacher as well as writing.
 His 1978 novel The Murderer won the Guardian Fiction Prize.
 He went on to become more noted for his "Georgetown Trilogy" of novels, consisting of From the Heat of the Day (1979), One Generation (1980), and Genetha (1981), which were also published in an omnibus volume as The Armstrong Trilogy, 1994.
 Heath said that his writing was "intended to be a dramatic chronicle of twentieth-century Guyana".
-His work has been described as "marked by comprehensive social observation, penetrating psychological analysis, and vigorous, picaresque action."

 Biography

 Roy Heath was born and grew up in Georgetown in what was then British Guiana, and "had African, Indian, European and Amerindian blood running through his veins".
 He was the second son and youngest of the four children of Melrose Arthur Heath (d.
 1928), head teacher of a primary school, and his wife, Jessie de Weever (d.
 1991), music teacher.
 Educated at Central High School, Georgetown, Heath worked as a Treasury clerk (1944–51) before leaving for the UK in 1951.

 He attended the University of London (1952–56), earning a B.A.
 Honours degree in Modern Languages.
 He also studied law and was called to the bar at Lincoln's Inn in 1964 (and to the Guyana bar in 1973), although he never practised as a lawyer, pursuing a career since 1959 as a writer and a schoolteacher in London, where he lived until his death at the age of 81.
 In his later years he had suffered from Parkinson's disease.

 Rohan Heath, founder of the band Urban Cookie Collective, is his son.